fs714/dr-controller/drcontroller/db/README.md

-# The DB operations module
-There are three files.
-'db_Dao.py' is the DB operation API.
-'models.py' defines the ORM between Objects and Models, including DRGlance, DRNova, DRNeutron, DRNeutronSubnet.
-'db_test.py' is the a simple DB operations test.
-'init_db.py' is used to init the
 # Mariadb Information
 Mariadb in docker container on our server (15).
 1. if you want to try mariadb by sql command line